gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

   - We need to rebuild the DataSphere **VIEWs** on top of SAP standard CDSViews.
 When we want to make enhancements(to the CDSViews), we need to create the custom CDSViews by referring to the SAP standard ones.

-- BW SAPI Extractor
+- BW SAPI Extractor(ODP)
-  - There are no BW contents in Datasphere.
+  - The new Business Contents in Datasphere are based on CDS Views in S/4HANA.

 - Tables (ODP/SLT)
   - Remodeling, without using the Pre-built Business Content for SAP S/4HANA